IBM-Cloud/ansible-collection-ibm/docs/ibm_en_destination_firefox.rst

 Parameters
 ----------

+  name (True, str, None)
+    (Required for new resource) The Destintion name.

   type (True, str, None)
     (Required for new resource) The type of Destination type push_firefox.

+  description (False, str, None)
+    The Destination description.

   config (False, list, None)